Wally Backman: Career summary

-Managing career
+Coaching career

 After retiring as a player, Backman was inducted into the Oregon Sports Hall of Fame in 2002.
 In 1998, Backman managed the Bend Bandits of Bend, Oregon during their final season of operations in the Western Baseball League.
-They finished 2nd in the North Division at 43–46.
-Backman led the 2002 Birmingham Barons (Chicago White Sox double A Southern League affiliate) to a 79–61 record.
-In 2004, he led the Lancaster JetHawks, the Arizona Diamondbacks High A team, to an 86–54 record and was named Sporting News "Minor League Manager of the Year".
+They finished second in the North Division at 43–46.
+Backman led the 2002 Birmingham Barons (a Chicago White Sox double-A Southern League affiliate) to a 79–61 record.
+In 2004, he led the Lancaster JetHawks, the Arizona Diamondbacks' High-A team, to an 86–54 record and was named Sporting News "Minor League Manager of the Year".

 On November 1, 2004, Backman was promoted to manager of the Arizona Diamondbacks' major league squad.
 However, in its story about Backman's hire, The New York Times reported that Backman had serious legal and financial problems.
 He had been arrested in 1999 for DUI in Kennewick, Washington as documented on HBO Real Sports with Bryant Gumbel.
 A year later, he was arrested in connection with an altercation in his home in Prineville, Oregon.
 In addition, Backman had declared Chapter 7 bankruptcy.
 The Diamondbacks initially stood by him, but fired him on November 5, just four days after his hiring.
 Managing partner Ken Kendrick admitted that the Diamondbacks had not fully vetted Backman before hiring him.
-He added that the Diamondbacks only learned about the extent of Backman's problems when the Times report prompted the team to conduct its own investigation, which revealed that Backman had misled team officials about his past.
+He added that Backman had misled team officials about his past.

 Backman began his managerial comeback with the South Georgia Peanuts of the independent South Coast League.
 His return to managing was documented by the TV series Playing for Peanuts.
-The Peanuts won their league with a 59–28 record.
-The South Georgia Peanuts then went on to win the league championship that season under Backman's leadership.
+The Peanuts won their league with a 59–28 record and went on to win the league championship that season.

 In December 2007, Backman became manager of the Joliet JackHammers.
 With the team in sixth place in the Northern League with a 24–42 record, he was fired on July 30, 2009.
-In October 2009, Backman's name circulated as a likely candidate for the Mets' double A managerial job with the Binghamton Mets; however, the Mets decided instead to promote Teufel from the St. Lucie Mets, and Backman was given the St. Lucie job.
+In October 2009, Backman's name circulated as a likely candidate for the Mets' double A managerial job with the Binghamton Mets; however, the Mets decided instead to promote Tim Teufel from the St. Lucie Mets, and Backman was given the St. Lucie job.
 Two weeks later, the Mets changed their minds, and Backman was handed the reins to the Brooklyn Cyclones instead.
 Backman went on to lead the Cyclones to a league-best 51–24 record, winning the McNamara Division of the New York–Penn League by 12 games.
-However, the Cyclones were ultimately swept by the Tri-City ValleyCats in the league championship series.
+The Cyclones were ultimately swept by the Tri-City ValleyCats in the league championship series.